sdobhal369/Cloud_Custodian_Example/README.md

 $ source custodian/bin/activate

-# every time whenver we want to use custodian on a fresh/new Terminal.
+# every time whenever we want to use custodian on a fresh/new Terminal.
 ```